Model-Based-Data-Protection-Assessments/GDPR-Editor/Documentation.md

 There is one super class `CreationTool` that holds shared logic and one subclass for each tool.
 In the main tool palette UI the creation tools are instanced by element type.
-Additionally there is a keyboard shortcut for each tool using the `1` to `n` keys, depending on the number of available tools.
+Additionally, there is a keyboard shortcut for each tool using the `1` to `n` keys, depending on the number of available tools.
 Each creation tool has support for previewing the element before placing it, by adding a preview element to the sprotty viewer and only adding the real element when the mouse is clicked.
 The creation of a new element can be cancelled by pressing the `ESC` key.